 To advance patient-centered, population-based osteopathic health care through transformative education and illuminating research.

 NYITCOM is proud to share our outcomes data.
 We consistently perform well in national licensing examinations administered by the National Board of Osteopathic Medicinal Examiners.
-Additionally, 100% of our 2015, 2016, and 2017 graduates were placed into residency training programs.
+Additionally, 100 percent of our 2015, 2016, and 2017 graduates were placed into residency training programs.
 Find more outcomes information on our website.

 The American Osteopathic Association